somelinuxguy/ping-gitops/README.md

 # PING GitOps

 Welcome to the gitops repo for the ping app.

 You'll want to start here:

 [ping app](https://github.com/somelinuxguy/ping-app)

-and reference:
+Then reference:

 [ping infra](https://github.com/somelinuxguy/ping-infra)

+These are basically just the kubernetes manifests that we would normally pull in to a pipeline for the ping app, then modify as we'd like, before letting a tool like ArgoCD pull this repo and apply the manifests.
+Remember that applying manifests updates the running app, so that's the last step of our CI/CD pipeline. ping-infra is the foundation for infrastructure, ping-app has the CI part. ping-gitops is the CD part.

+It all flows like water down a hill.

 ## Requirements